blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 *   **Compensating Transactions:** In our failure case, we delete the `TrainStop`.
 This is a "compensating transaction"—an action that undoes the initial step.
 What would a compensating transaction look like if other services had already acted on the initial `TrainStop` creation?
 This is a major challenge in SAGA patterns.
 *   **Dead-Letter Queues (DLQs):** What happens if a message consistently fails processing even after our `@Retry` policy is exhausted?
 The message might be lost.
 Most message brokers support a Dead-Letter Queue (DLQ), where poison pills (un-processable messages) are sent for manual inspection and intervention.
 This is a critical component for production-grade systems.
 *   **Observability in Asynchronous Systems:** Tracing a request across multiple services and message queues is difficult.
 How would you know that a specific `POST /stops` request resulted in a specific `FAIL` message three seconds later?
 Distributed tracing (e.g., using OpenTelemetry) becomes essential for observability.
+*   **Properly testing StationService with WireMock:** Now that we have separated concerns, the StationService retry, timeout, and fallback logic isn't tested.
+Testing the RestClient can be done with a [MockHTTPServer like WireMock](https://quarkus.io/guides/rest-client#using-a-mock-http-server-for-tests)